ah96/esterel-plan-generator/README.md

 ### Relationship to ROSPlan

 ROSPlan's C++ class `PDDLEsterelPlanParser` builds this graph from three ROS Knowledge Base services.
 This toolkit reproduces the same algorithm in pure Python, producing byte-compatible output with no ROS dependency.
-The implementation has been validated against ROSPlan's output on **23 benchmark instances** across five IPC domains (Depots, Driverlog, Rovers, Satellite, Zenotravel) — graphs are topologically identical for identical input plans.

 ---

 ## Repository Structure